AnhDao-github/AnhDao-github/README.md

 # Hi there, I'm Anh Dao 👋

-### Marketing Analyst | Business Strategist
+### Business Strategist | Analyst

-I am a Marketing Analyst who specializes in turning raw, messy data into clear, actionable business strategies.
+I am a Business Strategist who specializes in turning raw, messy data into clear, actionable business strategies.
 I love diving into customer behavior, finding operational bottlenecks, and building data-driven solutions that actually make sense for the real world.

 **What I do:**
 * 🧠 **Business Strategy:** Translating complex metrics into executive-ready recommendations.